elecbug/elecbug/README.md

 # Who am I?
 ## Hello World!
 Everyone!
-I am a developer(start 2019) and a college student, Dev E.B.
-And, I live in Korea.
 My main language is C, C++, C\#...
 Everyone who has visited my profile, have a nice day~!